 Barr Nunn rewards drivers for safety and offers benefits that are hard to beat.

-Every 90 days, drivers can earn a Safety/CSA bonus of $600 or $775 plus a day of Paid Time Off.
+Every 90 days, drivers can earn a Safety bonuses of $1125 or $1300 plus a day of Paid Time Off.
 Barr-Nunn also offers a matching 401(k) program.

 Detention pay kicks in after just 60 minutes, and drivers get higher band pay when working on complete loads less than 551 miles.